reinitd/oneko-desktop/README.md

 # Oneko Desktop

+## You are on the OLD branch.
+Head to the main branch for the rewritten version.

 | ![Example GIF](./src/images/logo.ico) | A little cat that follows your cursor; screen-wide! (just shy of 2mb!)<br/>Making this to practice and get into C++. |
 | :-----------------------------------: | :------------------------------------------------------------------------------------------------------------------- |